biocatiit/website/content/pages/sector/orientation_8.rst

 Shipping
 ----------

-If you wish to ship your samples, chemicals, or equipment to the beamline ahead of your scheduled run, please follow the instructions in the `User Info section of our website <{filename}/pages/users_shipping.rst>`_.
+If you wish to ship any samples, chemicals, or equipment to the beamline ahead of your scheduled run, there is a very specific process that you must follow.
+The instructions for shipping items to BioCAT can be found in the `User Info section of our website <{filename}/pages/users_shipping.rst>`_.

+Shipping materials out from ANL is a complex process and you must involve BioCAT Staff for guidance regarding the shipment of items back to your home institution.
-Shipping materials out from ANL can be a complex process.
-If you would like to ship chemicals and/or hardware back to your home institution when your run concludes, you should fill out a blank FedEx form and package your materials (according to DOT Shipping Regulations) for pickup by the Building 435 Entrance.
+If you would like to ship samples, chemicals and/or hardware back to your home institution when your run concludes, you will need to package your materials safely, and provide a complete list if items inside of the package along with links to the relevant MSDS Forms to Mark Vukonich.
+All packages will be inspected prior to beginning the shipping process.

 If you need assistance, see Mark Vukonich.

 .. column::